-Question Response Participant Answer Count Percentage of Responses
+Question Response Participant Answer Count

-[1] Very Easy 24 26.1%
+[1] Very Easy 24

-[2] Easy 30 32.6%
+[2] Easy 30

-[3] Neutral 28 30.4%
+[3] Neutral 28

-[4] Difficult 6 6.5%
+[4] Difficult 6

-[5] Very Difficult 4 4.3%
+[5] Very Difficult 4

-Total 92 100.0%
+Total 92

 • Mean response was 2.30, between "Easy" and "Neutral."

 Question 4a: Explanation of Response (optional)

 Appendix E contains the narratives provided by 41 responders.
 These explanations provide additional insight into the three topics surveyed and why individuals feel there is or isn't an issue.